Abaqus-Voronoi-toolbox/Abaqus_Voronoi_toolbox/README.md

 # Usage instructions

+The developed toolbox supports ABAQUS versions ranging from 6.14 to 2025.
+The toolbox is compatible with both Python 2.x and Python 3.x environments, as ABAQUS/CAE employs Python 2.x for versions prior to 2022 and Python 3.x from version 2022 onward.
 A key advantage of the developed toolbox is its seamless integration into the standard ABAQUS/CAE workflow as a plug-in.
 The generation of polycrystalline microstructures becomes therefore straightforward and can be summarized in three main steps:

 • Create the model geometry within the ABAQUS ‘Part’ module, or import it from external CAD software.